badging/badging-bot/README.md

 The badging-bot is specifically intended to:

-- Notify maintaineres about new applications
+- Notify maintainers about new applications
 - Guide applicants/reviewers in the review process
 - Assign reviewers for a submission
 - Open checklists for reviewers according to the type of event